Skip to content

 How much will I be paid?

-Training is free but unpaid.
+Training is free but unpaid as currently we cannot provide income during the training period.
 If you are placed with a client you will be paid £30,000 in Year 1 and £38,000 in Year 2.

 Why is training unpaid?